 Day 6-8 | Lago Atitlan

-Lago Atitlan was actually also planned for our itinerary through Guatemala.
+Lago Atitlan was actually also planned for our Guatemala 2 weeks itinerary.
 However, a nasty gastrointestinal parasite made us stay longer than planned in Antigua and therefore we couldn’t go to Lago Atitlan.

 If you have the opportunity, you should definitely include Lago Atitlan on your itinerary through Guatemala.
 The lake is surrounded by several volcanoes and one of the best places to visit in Guatemala.